gwu-libraries/shibboleth/README.md

 Download your Shibboleth Service Provider metadata file

-* Navigate to https://<your server>/Shibboleth.sso/Metadata
+* Navigate to https://sp.example.org/Shibboleth.sso/Metadata (and substituting your server's name for sp.example.org)

 Download the Metadata.xml file and rename it to hostname-metadata.xml.
 Attach the file to an email to ithelp@gwu.edu.
 In the body of the message request that your service provider be registered with the GWU Shibboleth Identify provider.
 Make note that the metadata.xml file is attached to the email.